Living With HIV

 • Sharing injection drug equipment (works), such as needles, with someone who has HIV

-Substance use can harm the health of a person with HIV in several ways, including reduced immune function, reduced liver function, or adverse reactions with HIV medicines.
+Substance use can harm the health of a person with HIV in several ways, including poorer immune function, reduced liver function, or interactions between substances and HIV medicines, known as drug interactions.

 HIV damages the immune system, making it harder for the body to fight infections and certain cancers.
-While HIV medicines can effectively improve immune function, drugs and alcohol can counteract those effects.
+Although HIV medicines help to promote good immune function, drugs and alcohol can counteract those effects.

 One of the main functions of the liver is to remove harmful substances (toxins) from the blood.
 Toxins are produced when the liver breaks down the chemicals in drugs or alcohol.

 Drug and alcohol use can damage the liver, making it harder to remove toxins from the body.
-The buildup of toxins can weaken the body and lead to liver disease.
+The buildup of toxins can weaken the body and lead to liver disease, including hepatotoxicity.
+See the HIVinfo HIV and Hepatotoxicity fact sheet for more information.

 Drug interactions between HIV medicines and recreational drugs can increase the risk of dangerous side effects.
 For example, overdoses have been linked to interactions between some HIV medicines and recreational drugs, such as ecstasy (MDMA) or painkillers.

-People with HIV often take HIV medicines (called an HIV treatment regimen) on a strict daily or monthly schedule.
+People with HIV take a combination of HIV medicines (called an HIV treatment regimen) on a strict schedule.
 Drug or alcohol use can make it hard to focus and stick to an HIV treatment regimen.
 Skipping HIV medicines allows HIV to multiply and damage the immune system.

-• Do not have sex if you are high or drunk.
+• Do not have sex if you or a sexual partner is under the influence of drugs or alcohol.

 • Use a condom correctly every time you have sex.
-Read this fact sheet from the Centers for Disease Control and Prevention (CDC) on how to use condoms correctly.
+Read this fact sheet from the Centers for Disease Control and Prevention (CDC) on how to use a condom correctly.

 • Visit Rethinking Drinking, a website from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 This website can help you evaluate your drinking habits and consider how alcohol may be affecting your health.